Posted by Ryan Brown on Mar 01, 2021

 Summary of Server Differences

-If density of drives is your most important need, the Dell PowerEdge R740xd2 is the server for you when compared to the Dell PowerEdge R740.
-The R740xd2 is more expensive than the R740, but you get an amazing 26x3.5” drives stuffed into a 2U chassis.
+If density of large form factor 3.5” drives is your most important need, the Dell PowerEdge R740xd2 is the server for you when compared to the Dell PowerEdge R740xd.
+The R740xd2 is more expensive than the R740xd, but you get an amazing 26x3.5” drives stuffed into a 2U chassis.
 There is also an option for 16x3.5” plus 10x2.5” for workloads that want to tier their storage.
 That extra storage does come at a price.
 You have to give up 8 memory slots, 3 PCI slots, and lose GPU support.
 With memory sizes increasing, having to give up a few slots may be worth it to get the drive density of the R740xd2.

-On the other hand, if you do not need that drive density, the R740 is a great well-balanced server with a lot of power.
+On the other hand, if you do not need that crazy drive density, the R740xd is a still pretty dense server with a lot of power.
+It gives you 18x3.5” drives which is enough in a single server for many workloads.
 You save a good amount on the base chassis compared to the R740xd2 and can save more by using a larger number of smaller memory DIMMs.
 Most of our customers don’t need the extra connectivity of the R740, but it’s the clear winner if you need the 8 PCIe slots.

 General Server Details: